diya-hash/Java-Spring-Concepts/Spring Concepts/DI & Config Context Annotations/README.md

 1. @Autowired is used to mark dependencies which Spring will resolve and inject.
 Can be used with a constructor, setter, or field injection.

-2. @Bean marks a factory method which instantiates a Spring Bean (object).
+2. @Bean marks a factory method which instantiates a Spring Bean (object) that will be managed by the Spring Context.
+This will enable classses to call the @Bean annotated method using the AppplicationContext from the Spring Container.
 Note, that all methods annotated with @Bean must be in @Configuration classes.

 3. @Value is used for injecting property values into beans.
 It’s compatible with constructor, setter, and field injection.

 4. @DependsOn is required when the dependencies are implicit.
 We can use @DependsOn on the dependent class specifying the names of the dependency beans.

 5. @Lazy is used to initialize our bean lazily.
-By default, Spring creates all singleton beans eagerly at the startup/bootstrapping of the application context.However, there are cases when we need to create a bean when we request it, not at application startup.
+By default, Spring creates all singleton beans eagerly at the startup/bootstrapping of the application context.However, there are cases when we need to create a bean when we request it, not at application startup:

 1) a @Bean annotated bean factory method, to delay the method call (hence the bean creation)